solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 (`az monitor metrics`), and more.

 -   [Azure CLI reference commands for Azure Monitor]
--   [Monitor and scale an Azure Database for PostgreSQL Flexible Server Flexible Server using Azure CLI]
+-   [Monitor and scale an Azure Database for PostgreSQL Flexible Server using Azure CLI]

 #### Azure Portal